jharwell/sierra/docs/src/getting_started.rst

 ====================

-Now that you have some sense of what SIERRA is/how it works, you can define a :term:`Project` plugin to interface between your code and SIERRA.
-The steps to do so are:
+Now that you have some sense of what SIERRA is/how it works, you can define a :term:`Project` plugin to interface between your code and SIERRA by following :ref:`tutorials/project/project`.

-#.
-Select which :term:`Platform` SIERRA should target (what platform it targets
-   will partially define how you create your project plugin).
-See :ref:`plugins/platform` for supported platforms.
-If your desired platform is not in the list, never fear!
-It's easy to create a new platform plugin, see :ref:`tutorials/plugin/platform`.

-#.
-Setup the interface between your code and SIERRA by following
-   :ref:`tutorials/project/project`.

-#.
-Select an execution environment for SIERRA that matches your available
-   computational resources:

-   - :ref:`plugins/exec-env/hpc`

-   - :ref:`plugins/exec-env/realrobot`

-   and following the appropriate setup guide.
-If there is nothing suitable, never fear!
-It's easy to create a new execution environment plugin, see :ref:`tutorials/plugin/exec-env`.

 Usage Setup
 ===========